Class AbstractDelegate<C extends JComponent>

 getPrefSize

-As a delegate to the underlying component, you can use this method to conveniently get the preferred size of the component.
 The preferred size is used by the layout manager to determine the size of the component.See

 Component.getPreferredSize()for more information.- Returns:

-- The preferred size of the component.
+- The preferred size of the component scaled to "developer pixel size".

 -